Campaigners make last effort to save man with intellectual disabilities from execution in Singapore

 Nagaenthran K Dharmalingam, a 33-year-old Malaysian man, was arrested in 2009 for bringing 42.7 grams (1.5 ounces) of heroin into Singapore.
 He was due to be executed by hanging on Wednesday.

-On Monday, the High Court ordered a stay of execution "pending the hearing of the appeal to the Court of Appeal against the decision of the High Court," his lawyer in Singapore M. Ravi posted on Facebook.
-Lawyers had sought a prohibitory order against the execution, having exhausted all other legal appeals.
-A petition to the President for clemency was also unsuccessful.
+On Monday, the High Court ordered a stay of execution following a last minute constitutional challenge, his lawyer in Singapore M. Ravi posted on Facebook -- a small glimmer of hope for Dharmalingam's supporters.

+The stay is temporary for now.
+The court on Monday dismissed the lawyer's application to declare the execution unconstitutional, but granted a stay of execution until an appeal on its decision can be heard.

+Anti-death penalty activist Kirsten Han said "if the Court of Appeal dismisses this as well, then the stay will be lifted."

+"But they are also aware that the appeal could be quite soon.
+We don't know how long this stay is going to last, it could actually not be a very long stay at all.
+So they are mentally prepared for that.
+But in such cases, every little bit of hope is really important," Han said.

 Dharmalingam's lawyers and rights groups fighting to save him say Singapore is violating international law by executing a person with a mental impairment.
+They have exhausted all other legal appeals and a petition to the President for clemency was unsuccessful.

 Singapore's Ministry of Home Affairs said in a statement Dharmalingam "was accorded full due process under the law, and was represented by legal counsel throughout the process."